 Astronautics is the study of navigation outside of Earth's atmosphere.
 Our faculty are actively involved in research in several sub-fields of astronautics, as described below.
 We also have several projects related to dynamics issues for aeronautics.
+Some of this is housed in the structural dynamics research group, as described below.

 Vibrations and controls